trhgquan/MTH089/practice/TREC-classification/readme.md

 - `epochs = 100`
 - `batch_size = 64`
 - Early stopping with `10 epochs patience`

+### CNN
+Follow [the article of chriskhanhtran](https://chriskhanhtran.github.io/posts/cnn-sentence-classification/), I created a CNN for text classification (mostly use chriskhanhtran's architecture and feeding data to it only).
+There are 3 versions available:
+- Random embedding: using randomized (trainable) embedding vectors.
+- Static embedding: using [FacebookAI's fastText](https://fasttext.cc/) for embedding, weights are freezed.
+- Non-static embedding: still using fastText, but weights are trainable.

+Configurations were keep as the original.

 ### Bidirectional Gated Gradient Units
 I built a simple GRU network: